U8NWXD/oppia-wiki/Build-process.md

 Before we can run the Oppia server, we have to build it.
 This build process transforms the files defining our application (e.g. code, images, configuration files, etc.) from the developer-friendly format we store in GitHub into a form that can be executed to run the server.
 If you are running the local development server, this build process makes minimal changes, but when deploying to production, we do much more optimization.

 This page documents how the build process works in each of its modes.
-For most developers the build steps are handled automatically and can be ignored; however, some bugs appear only in some build modes.
-For example, a bug might only happen in prod mode, in which case a developer will be unable to reproduce it in a local development mode.
+For most developers the build steps are handled automatically and can be ignored; however, some bugs appear only in certain build modes.
+For example, a bug might only happen in prod mode, in which case a developer will be unable to reproduce it in dev mode.

 ## Build script